-National Quality Forum 1 Patient Reported Outcomes (PROs) in Performance Measurement 2 3 INTRODUCTION 4 US Healthcare: Performance Improvement and Accountability 5 Widespread variation in the quality of healthcare in the United States is well documented.
-1,2,3,4,5,6 6 7 Although many laudable examples can be identified across the country where safe, effective, affordable 8 care and support services are consistently provided, serious gaps persist.
-Coupled with the need to 9 constrain escalating costs of healthcare-threatening the livelihoods of individuals and families and the 10 overall national economy-is the need to improve performance and hold providers accountable.
-The 11 Patient Protection and Affordable Care Act of 2010 (hereafter, ACA) has several provisions targeting this challenge.
-One mandates creation of a National Quality Strategy (NQS) to serve as a blueprint to 12 improve the delivery of healthcare services, patient health outcomes, and population health.7 Released in 13 March 2011 and updated yearly, the NQS identifies three overarching aims of better care, healthy 14 15 people and communities, and affordable care; it also spells out six priority areas for collective action to drive toward a high-value health system (health and well-being, prevention and treatment of leading 16 17 causes of mortality, person- and family-centered care, patient safety, effective communication and care coordination, and affordable care).8,9 18 19 Achieving Performance Improvement & Accountability through Patient-Reported Outcomes Patient and family engagement is increasingly acknowledged as a key component of a comprehensive 20 21 strategy, including performance improvement and accountability, to achieve a high quality, affordable health system.
-Emerging evidence affirms that patients who are engaged in their care tend to 22 experience better outcomes 10 and choose less costly but effective interventions, such as physical 23 24 therapy for low back pain, after participating in a process of shared decisionmaking.
-11 Promising 25 approaches to involve patients and their families at multiple levels are being implemented across the country; activities include serving on governance boards at hospitals and contributing to system and 26 practice redesign to make care safer and more patient-centric.
-12,13 27 28 Historically, with the exception of collecting feedback on satisfaction or experience with care, patients 29 remain an untapped resource in assessing the quality of health services and of long-term support 30 services.
-Patients are a valuable and, arguably, the authoritative source of information on outcomes 31 beyond experience with care.
-These include health-related quality of life, functional status, symptom 32 and symptom burden, and health-related behaviors.
-For example, in the case of long-term support 33 services for persons with disabilities, asking about valued outcomes such as increased communication 34 and self-help skills and improved social interactions is crucial.
-Hence, two critical steps are to engage 35 patients by building capacity and infrastructure to capture patient-reported outcomes routinely and 36 then to use these data to develop performance measures to allow for accurate appraisals of quality and efficiency.
+US Healthcare: Performance Improvement and Accountability

+Widespread variation in the quality of healthcare in the United States is well documented.
+Although many laudable examples can be identified across the country where safe, effective, affordable healthcare and long-term support services are consistently provided, serious gaps persist.
+Coupled with the need to constrain escalating costs of healthcare-threatening the livelihoods of individuals and families and the overall national economy-is the need to improve performance and hold providers accountable.
+The Patient Protection and Affordable Care Act of 2010 (hereafter, ACA) has several provisions targeting this challenge.
+One mandates creation of a National Quality Strategy (NQS) to serve as a blueprint to improve the delivery of healthcare services, patient health outcomes, and population health.
+Released in March 2011 and updated yearly, the NQS identifies three overarching aims of better care, healthy people and communities, and affordable care; it also spells out six priority areas for collective action to drive toward a high-value health system (health and well-being, prevention and treatment of leading causes of mortality, person- and family-centered care, patient safety, effective communication and care coordination, and affordable care).
+September 2.

+Achieving Performance Improvement & Accountability through Patient-Reported Outcomes

+Patient and family engagement is increasingly acknowledged as a key component of a comprehensive strategy, (along with performance improvement and accountability), to achieve a high quality, affordable health system.
+Emerging evidence affirms that patients who are engaged in their care tend to experience better outcomes and choose less costly but effective interventions, such as physical therapy for low back pain, after participating in a process of shared decisionmaking.
+Promising approaches to involve patients and their families at multiple levels are being implemented across the country.
+Such activities include consumers serving on governance boards at hospitals and contributing to system and practice redesign to make care safer and more patient-centric.

+Historically, with the exception of collecting feedback on satisfaction or experience with care, patients remain an untapped resource in assessing the quality of healthcare and of long-term support services.
+Patients are a valuable and, arguably, the authoritative source of information on outcomes beyond experience with care.
+These include health-related quality of life, functional status, symptom and symptom burden, and health behaviors.
+For example, in the case of long-term support services for persons with disabilities, asking them about outcomes they value, such as increased communication and self-help skills and improved social interactions is crucial.
+Hence, two critical steps are to engage patients by building capacity and infrastructure to capture patient-reported outcomes routinely and then to use these data to develop performance measures to allow for accurate appraisals of quality and efficiency.